mudrkolavenkatesh/Web-Scrapping-with-Python/Flipkart_laptops/README.md

       1.Data extraction from the web using Pythons BeautifulSoup module 2.Data manipulation and cleaning using Pythons pandas library
       3. Data visualization using Pythons matplotlib library

+Problem statement
+Scrap Flipkart website and fetch details like the product , price , ratings and many other features of the searched product..

+Search any product name : laptops( Here we are going to scrap the data of all mobiles)

+Fetch prodduct , MRP , RAM, STORAGE , rating , display and feature list